 Conclusion

 How much you need to save up for an apartment depends on different factors.
-For example, the location, associated moving costs, utility cost, and down payments required.
-There are also different apartments types and sizes.
-Larger ones with two or three bedrooms tend to be more expensive than basement and townhouses.
+For example, the location, associated moving costs, utility costs, and down payments required.
+There are also different apartment types and sizes.
+Larger ones with two or three bedrooms tend to be more expensive than basements and townhouses.
 When saving for one, ensure you have the details of the requirements to avoid future disappointments of lack of enough rental fees.